 So you’ve got an Amazon Echo.
 It’s a great gadget which is capable of doing a surprising amount.
 But in order to make the most of it you need to know what to say to Alexa and, in some cases, how to set things up.

 Here we’ll outline some of the best features, along with our tips and tricks for using Alexa.

-First, after you’ve read our separate guide on how to set up an Echo, spend a little while going through the ‘Things to try’ section in the Alexa app.
+First, after you’ve set up an Echo, spend a little while running through the ‘Things to try’ section in the Alexa app.

 From setting timers and alarms to finding out information and converting units and measurements, Alexa can be useful in many situations (especially when cooking).

 What’s important is to understand that ‘Alexa’ is the wake word.
 It’s no use saying “Stop the timer, Alexa” as all she will hear is “Alexa” with no command afterwards.

 You must say Alexa first, but there’s no need to pause and wait.
 For example you can say “Alexa, what’s the weather on Sunday”.
 As long as you watch to see that the LED ring on top lights up to indicate she has heard the wake word, keep speaking.

 One of the Echo’s main features is playing music.
 By default, Alexa will play from Amazon Music.
 But if you have a Spotify subscription you can say “Alexa, play Billie Jean from Spotify” to specify which service to use.
 You’ll need to configure your Spotify account first, so open the main menu in the Alexa app and tap on Settings > Music & Media.
 The same goes for Apple Music.

 Alexa also supports TuneIn, and this means you can listen to the radio.
 Just say “Alexa, play Radio 4 on TuneIn” and it will start playing.
 This applies to any station on TuneIn, so your favourite FM or digital radio station should be there.